harrisjunaid/MITxPRO-MERN-Module-16/README.md

 ### 16-3_a    Generate Players On The Tic-Tac-Toe Board

+React didn't re-render because we need to keep state in a special way in our component.

 - Starter code for the Tic-Tac-Toe board.
 - Set the state of the board component so it can keep track of players.